Visual Function Testing

 Tests Available at the University of Maryland Electrophysiology Laboratory

 The electroretinogram, or ERG, is like an EKG for the eye.
 During this test, we will record responses from the nerves in the eye, which gives us very sensitive information about how the eye is working.
-The test itself only takes a few minutes, but because we have to dilate your pupils and get you used to the dark, plan on being here for an hour.
-To do the test, we put some numbing drops in your eye and then put on a contact lens (the numbing drops are so you will not feel the contact lens).
-Then we will flash several different types of lights for a few minutes, and the test will be over.
+The test takes a few minutes, but we will need time to dilate your pupils and let your eyes get adjusted to the dark.
+This test involves putting some numbing drops in your eyes then placing contacts on your eyes.
+We will flash several different types of lights for a few minutes.
 We typically record from both eyes at the same time.
 This test takes approximately one hour to complete.

 If you are here for a multifocal ERG, you will not need to be dilated or dark-adapted.
-This test uses the same contact lens as the other test, but instead of flashing lights, you will be looking at a television screen containing black and white checks that turn on and off.
-The test itself takes only four minutes an eye, and we will record from each eye individually.
+This test uses the same contact lens as the ERG test, but instead of flashing lights, you will be looking at a television screen containing black and white checks that turn on and off.
+The test takes only four minutes an eye, and we will record from each eye individually.
 This test takes approximately one hour to complete.

 Visual Evoked Potential (VEP)

-The visual evoked potential, or VEP, measures how the information from the eye gets to the brain.
-To do this test, we paste wires on the front and back of your head, and have you look at a television screen that will show black and white checks.
-As with the other tests, expect to be here for about an hour.
+The visual evoked potential, or VEP, measures how information from the eye gets to the brain.
+To do this test, we paste wires on the front and back of your head.
+You will look at a television screen that shows black and white checks.
 If you wear glasses, please be sure to bring them with you.
 This test takes approximately one hour to complete.

-The electro-oculogram, or EOG, measures how well a layer of cells that supports the retina in the back of the eye is working.
-In this test, we paste wires on either side of each eye, and have you look back and forth between two lights that are alternating back and forth.
-You will be looking at these lights for the first 15 seconds of every minute for 35 minutes.
-So, plan on being here for about an hour.
+The electro-oculogram, or EOG, measures how well a layer of cells supporting the retina is working.
+In this test, we paste wires on either side of each eye and have you look at two lights that are alternating back and forth.
+You will look at these lights for the first 15 seconds of every minute for 35 minutes.
+This test takes approximately one hour to complete.

 Color Vision Tests

 We do a variety of color vision tests.
 All of them involve sorting caps with different colored tops.
 The Farnsworth-Munsell 100-hue color vision test takes between 30 minutes and an hour for most people.
-The desaturated Lanthony D-15 test and Roth-28 test are much shorter, each taking 15 to 30 minutes total visit time.
+The desaturated Lanthony D-15 test and Roth-28 test are much shorter, each taking 15 to 30 minutes.

 419 W. Redwood, Suite 420